Welcome to Bay County, Florida!

 Bay county, Florida USA

 Bay County is a county in United States’ state of Florida.
 According to 2010 census, its population is 0.168 million.
 A large number of visitors from all over the world, who love blue waters and white sands, visit this county.
 Dolphins are also present in its sea waters.
-There are many beaches around the world which have blue crystal waters and white sands; however, the maximum visitors come to Bay County only for visiting these beautiful beaches.Nightlife is vibrant and up to the minute with pirate costume parties along the coast line, particularly so on festive occassions.
+There are many beaches around the world which have blue crystal waters and white sands; however, the maximum visitors come to Bay County only for visiting these beautiful beaches.Nightlife is vibrant and up to the minute with parties along the coast line, particularly on festive occassions.

 In the early 20th century, five towns of St. Andrews Bay made their representatives sat together and after long deliberations agreed and selected the name “BAY” for the new county which has portions of Calhoun, Walton and Washington counties.

 Following are the geographical facts about the Bay County:

 Total area (Land + Water) = 1,033.2 square miles (2,675.9 km2)

 • Land area = 758.5 square miles (1,964.4 km2), that means 73.41 % is land

 • Water area = 274.7 square miles (711.5 km2), that means 26.59%, is water